jalil-salame/jalil-salame.github.io/content/rust-2.0.md

 ## Do we want a Rust 2.0?

-I don't think so, a lot of the thoghts I will present are not backwards compatible in a way that would split the language Python 3.0 style.
+I don't think so, a lot of the thoughts I will present are not backwards compatible in a way that would split the language Python 3.0 style.

 The great thing about the current Rust ecosystem is that you can get a